Atlas-Alignment: Making Interpretability Transferable Across Language Models: Experimental Results

 \subsubsection{Semantic Retrieval}

-We next evaluate how well translations enable the retrieval of specific semantic features from the subject model.
-This is particularly relevant for identifying subject features tied to concrete concepts.

-To test this, we use ground-truth feature annotations.
-For each subject model feature $i$, we generate a set of concept-related input sequences { $X^{(i)}$} that reliably activate it.
+We next evaluate how well the learned translations enable the identification of features in the subject model that encode specific concepts.
+For a given feature $i$ in the subject model, we generate a set of concept-related input sequences { $X^{(i)}$}.
 Averaging their max-pooled activations in the Concept Atlas yields a targeted Concept Query { $q_c^{(i)}$}.
-We map this query into the subject model space via $\Tsc$, and obtain similarity vector { $s_c^{(i)} \in \mathbb{R}^{d_s}$}.
+We map this query into the subject model space via $\Tsc$, and obtain a similarity vector { $s_c^{(i)} \in \mathbb{R}^{d_s}$}, which scores all subject model features by their similarity to the concept encoded by feature $i$.
+A successful retrieval corresponds to ranking the original feature highly, indicating that the translation preserves its semantic identity.

-We evaluate retrieval performance using two ranking-based metrics: The Mean Reciprocal Rank (MRR) reflects how highly the correct feature is ranked, with $1$ indicating perfect retrieval and $1/d_s$ corresponding to random guessing.
-The Mean Predicted Probability (MPP) captures the confidence in the choice, by assigning a softmax-normalized probability to the correct feature after z-score normalization of the similarity.
-For formal definitions see Appendix \ref{sec:appendix:extended-experimental-results-semantic-retrieval}.
+We evaluate retrieval performance using two ranking-based metrics that capture accuracy and confidence.
+The Mean Reciprocal Rank (MRR) reflects how highly the correct feature is ranked, with a value of one indicating perfect retrieval.
+The Mean Predicted Probability (MPP) captures confidence by measuring the softmax-normalized probability assigned to the correct feature after z-score normalization of the similarity scores, with a value of one indicating that all probability mass is assigned to the correct feature.
+Definitions are provided in Appendix \ref{sec:appendix:extended-experimental-results-semantic-retrieval}.

-We use subject model features from Llama-IT Layer 19 and feature descriptions generated in \cite{choi2024automatic}.
-We generate 20 synthetic input sequences per feature to form the ground-truth concept sets, on the basis of which we retrieve the features.
-To ensure validity, we (i) only include features with reliable descriptions, here defined as features with a harmonic mean score $> 0.75$ on the activation-based FADE metrics \citep{puri-etal-2025-fade} and (ii) discard features where $X^{(i)}$ does not maximally activate the chosen feature in the subject model latent space.
-This leaves us with a set of 454 validated features.
+We evaluate retrieval on subject model features from the MLP layer of Llama-IT layer 19, using automatically generated feature descriptions from \citet{choi2024automatic}.
+Ground-truth concept sets are constructed from synthetic inputs and filtered for reliability (for details see Appendix \ref{sec:appendix:semantic-retrieval-experiment-details}), yielding 454 validated features.
 Results are reported for Gemma Scope 16k and 65k Concept Atlases.

 Table \ref{tab:evaluation-alignment-result} shows that Orthogonal Procrustes achieves near-perfect retrieval, with MRR and MPP indicating the correct feature is recovered almost every time and with high confidence.
 Linear regression, covariance, and cross-correlation yield much lower scores, with linear regression close to random baselines.
 Semantic Lens performs well in MRR but falls behind Orthogonal Procrustes on MPP.
 The retrieval evaluation shows significant differences between the various translation methods, highlighting the importance of the choice.
 It also shows that we can reliably retrieve relevant features using the Orthogonal Procrustes translation method.